 This may sound blindingly obvious.
 Maybe a little pessimistic.
 But in light of certain major companies’ massive cross-border legal problems, it appears that it is a point that needs to be made – and repeated.

-In recent weeks, Airbus has agreed to pay an 81 million-euro fine to end a five-year bribery investigation by German prosecutors.
+In 2018, Airbus agreed to pay an 81 million-euro fine to end a five-year bribery investigation by German prosecutors.
 The investigation into the 2003 sale of Eurofighter jets to Austria found that Airbus executives were guilty of a "negligent breach of supervisory duties" by failing to implement internal controls.

 The aerospace company has made efforts since 2012 to introduce a whole new compliance structure.
 This is obviously a worthwhile measure that will hopefully prevent any future problems.
-But it is worth noting that Airbus is still the subject of bribery and fraud investigations in the UK, France, the US and Austria.
+But it is worth noting that Airbus remained the subject of bribery investigations in the UK, France and US until, in January 2020, it reached a colossal 3.6 billion euro settlement of the allegations.
 So while its new compliance measures will be useful, it must be said that the company should really have been assessing and preventing the risks of wrongdoing far better many years earlier.

 Aerospace’s problems are not unique.
 Fellow aerospace giant BAE has previously paid out hundreds of millions of dollars in fines to the US authorities over the sale of fighter planes to Eastern Europe and Saudi Arabia.
-Last year, Rolls-Royce paid a £497.25M under a deferred prosecution agreement (DPA) to settle allegations that it had regularly used bribery to secure jet deals in a number of countries.
+Rolls-Royce paid a £497.25M under a deferred prosecution agreement (DPA) in 2017 to settle allegations that it had regularly used bribery to secure jet deals in a number of countries.

 Regardless of the company, the location or the industry, trading in more than one country can bring with it the risks of bribery: either the selling company thinks a bribe would secure the deal or the potential buyer seeks one in return for awarding the contract to the bribe payer.
 This has gone on for many years in many countries and in many business sectors.